Sum-of-Squares Relaxations for Information Theory and Variational Inference: Conclusion

 \section{Conclusion}

 In this paper, we have proposed to combine tools from information theory, both classical such as $f$-divergences, and more recent, such as quantum information divergences, with sum-of-squares optimization.
-This leads to several relaxations of $f$-divergences based on sum-of-squares relaxations or quantum information divergences, together with efficient estimation algorithms for the tasks of divergence estimation from moments and the computation of log-partition functions.
-While the relaxation based on sum-of-squares is strictly superior, it is only mildly so in our experiments compared to the one based on quantum divergences, while being more costly to compute.
+This leads to several relaxations of $f$-divergences based on sum-of-squares relaxations or quantum information divergences, together with efficient estimation algorithms for the tasks of divergence estimation from moments and the computation of log-partition functions. {These relaxations are summarized in Table~\ref{tab:summary}.} While the relaxation based on sums-of-squares ($D^{\rm SOS}$) is strictly superior, it is only mildly so in our experiments compared to the one based on quantum divergences ($D^{\rm QT})$, while being more costly to compute.
 This thus highlights the benefits of the quantum relaxation.

-This quantum information relaxation takes its roots in earlier work \cite{bach2022information} with a significant improvement of using a tighter quantum divergence.
-Several avenues are worth exploring: (a) check if the new notion of relative entropy with maximal divergence preserves properties from \cite{bach2022information}, in particular its use in probabilistic modelling and within graphical models, (b) potentially extend the positive definite kernel motivation that allows infinite-dimensional moments, (c) obtain convergence rates for entropies and log-partition function estimation to go with our encouraging empirical results, (d) develop algorithms to deal with larger scale problems using approximation techniques from kernel methods~\cite{boutsidis2009improved,rudi2015less} to go below the $O(d^3)$ complexity per iteration.
+This quantum information relaxation takes its roots in earlier work \cite{bach2022information} {with significant improvements: (a) the use of a tighter quantum divergence (the ``maximal'' one rather than the ``standard'' one), (b) the introduction of the optimal lower bound, (c) taking into account the particular geometries of feature vectors using sum-of-square techniques that improve over spectral relaxations, and (d) the proposal of generic optimization algorithms.} Several avenues are worth exploring: (a) check if the new notion of relative entropy with maximal divergence preserves properties from \cite{bach2022information}, in particular its use in probabilistic modelling and within graphical models, (b) potentially extend the positive definite kernel motivation that allows infinite-dimensional moments, {along the lines of~\cite{giraldo2014measures} which explored this connection for Renyi entropies}, (c) obtain convergence rates for entropies and log-partition function estimation to go with our encouraging empirical results, (d) develop algorithms to deal with larger scale problems using approximation techniques from kernel methods~\cite{boutsidis2009improved,rudi2015less}.